Ouranosinc/xscen/CONTRIBUTING.rst

    your new functionality into a function with a docstring, and add the feature to the list in README.rst.
 3. The pull request should not break the templates.
-4. The pull request should work for Python 3.9 and 3.10.
+4. The pull request should work for Python 3.9, 3.10, and 3.11.
+Check that the tests pass for all supported Python versions.

 Tips
 ----